Scenic Guadalupe Mountains National Park in Texas ~ Geological Significance

 Portions of the Permian Basin became raised of which the Guadalupe Mountains are a part.
 Some places within the Guadalupe's are 4,000 feet above sea level.

 Since the Guadalupe Mountains are primarily composed of limestone, and acidic water eventually dissolves limestone, there are many caves within the Guadalupe's that have been caused from this effect.

 This makes for an interesting place on earth for students of geology and businessmen in the oil and gas industry to have equal interests.

 Fortunately because of this land being protected, everyone can enjoy the majestic mountains and diverse landscapes formed within the confines of this 76,293 acre Guadalupe Mountains National Park.

 As already mentioned, the Guadalupe Mountains have been drawing geologists through the years who have been interested in not only the unusual formations found there, but also the possibility of being able to help recover some of the oil and gas hidden within its depths.

 One such geologist was Wallace Pratt who used to work for Humble Oil and Refining Company.
 He eventually became a vice president of what evolved into Exxon.

-McKittrick Canyon is uniquely beautiful within the Guadalupe Mountains as it houses not only a stream of water but also a wooded setting housing such trees as maples, oaks, madrone and walnut alongside the cactus all growing within the canyon walls.
+McKittrick Canyon is uniquely beautiful within the Guadalupe Mountains.
+It houses not only a stream of water but also a wooded setting with trees such as maples, oaks, madrone and walnut.
+Cactus and other plants also grow within the canyon walls.

 Back when Mr. Pratt would have first viewed it in 1921, it would have been even more spectacular with many waterfalls.